 DFTW on Disney Cruise Line or Castaway Cay: 321-939-4610

-Disney Wedding Podcast – Also run by a former WDW bride, the Disney Wedding Podcast is a weekly download that covers a different Disney Wedding topic every week.
+- Disney Wedding Podcast – Hosted by a WDW bride, the Disney Wedding Podcast is a weekly download that covers a different Disney Wedding topic every week.
 I recommend going through the archive and downloading two or three episodes that seem to match your initial wedding dreams – then come back and download the rest when you’re a little deeper into planning.

 Last but certainly not least, don’t forget to pick up your magical wedding attire!